 In the UK, all gold products sold on the home market must now be hallmarked at one of the four assay offices in London, Birmingham, Sheffield and Edinburgh each of which has a distinctive mark.
 Articles weighing less than 1 gram are exempt.

 Similar systems to clearly identify the caratage and origin of gold items have been introduced over time and around the world.
-But each nation has created its own requirements and distinctive markings.
+But each nation has created its own requirements and distinctive gold hallmarks and markings.

 In the US, an item’s caratage(/karatage) may be identified by independent signage close to the piece of jewellery or verbal information.
 It does not have to be marked on the piece itself.
 If an item is marked, it must also have a trademark stamp in close proximity to identify its origin.
 In the US, the fineness in parts per thousand is often used to indicate purity instead of caratage.